dodisoft-games/universe-documentation/scripting-api/uipanel.md

 ## Overview

-The UIPanel class manages UI panels in the Universe Engine, handling their visibility, interaction, and animations.
+The UIPanel class manages UI panels, handling their visibility, interaction, and animations.

 ## Properties